 Most of the walk is dog-friendly – you just need to skip the Royal Botanic Garden by detouring via Art Gallery Road and Macquarie Street.

-This took us about 3 hours, allowing for lots of photo stops.
+The walk took us about 3 hours, allowing for lots of photo stops.
 You can probably do it in about 2hrs 20.
 You can see how fast you can get there, or you can meander in and out of the buildings, parks and gardens along the way and spend an entire day on the route.
 It would also make a great morning run if that’s your thing!

 Beginning at Woolloomooloo

 To reach the start of the walk, we took the train to Kings Cross Station and then the Butler Stairs on Victoria Street.
 This adds about ten minutes to the walking time but easier than finding parking and having to return to collect your car.